Interstitial Lung Disease | Symptoms & Causes

-About interstitial lung disease
+What causes interstitial lung disease in children?

 The cause of interstitial lung disease can be different for different children and can vary by type.
 For instance:

-• Some babies are born with ILD, and some types of ILD are inherited.
+- Some babies are born with ILD, and some types of ILD are inherited.
 But many children don’t become affected with ILD until later in childhood.

-• For some children, ILD will show up after a “trigger” event, such as a cold or viral infection.
+- For some children, ILD will show up after a “trigger” event, such as a cold or viral infection.

-• ILD can be caused by another disease, or by treatments for other medical problems.
+- ILD can be caused by another disease, or by treatments for other medical problems.

-Signs and symptoms of interstitial lung disease
+What are the signs and symptoms of interstitial lung disease?

 Even though there are many diseases in the interstitial lung disease category, a lot of them share certain signs and symptoms.
 Not every child will have every symptom, but symptoms could include:

-• Rapid breathing, difficulty breathing, or shortness of breath
+- Rapid breathing, difficulty breathing, or shortness of breath

-• Using rib or neck muscles to help breathe
+- Using rib or neck muscles to help breathe

-• Failure to thrive: failure to gain weight and/or height
+- Failure to thrive: Failure to gain weight and/or height

-• Crackles, wheezing, or other abnormal sounds in lungs
+- Crackles, wheezing, or other abnormal sounds in lungs

-• Repeated occurrences of pneumonia, bronchitis, and/or cough
+- Repeated occurrences of pneumonia, bronchitis, and/or cough

 Children with multiple symptoms may benefit from an evaluation for ILD by one of our pediatric pulmonary specialists.